Core Movements

 Current

-This is not really a movement, since it's not "moving" the selections per se.
+This is not really a movement, since its not "moving" the selections per se.

 There's no specific keybinding for Current because it is triggered whenever a selection mode is chosen.